Quick Guide to 4 Days in Ecuador

 What To Eat:

-I enjoy eating with Luis because I got a glimpse of what the locals eat.
+I enjoyed eating with Luis because I experienced a glimpse of what the locals would consume.
 He took me to a lot of tiny shacks, which is the reason why the restaurant names are omitted from my itinerary below.
 These are a few items I had during the week and you can find them at most restaurants.
 On a side note, most main entrées will include a side salad, fries, and rice.
 A community salsa is on every table and poured on everything (it’s very tasty).

-• Aguado De Gallina – Chicken soup with rice, yucca, onions, vegetable, and your choice of chicken part.
+• Aguado De Gallina – Chicken soup with rice, yucca, onions, vegetables, and your choice of chicken parts.

 • Arroz con Pollo – paella type rice with chicken

-• Churrasco – thin sliced steak that is seasoned
+• Churrasco – thinly sliced steak that is seasoned

 • Cuy – guinea pig and usually served with potatoes.